EnigmaCurry/d.rymcg.tech/traefik-htpasswd/README.md

 ## Usage

-Use the `Makefile` in the root directory of this repository:
+From any project directory, use the `Makefile` target:

 ```
-## cd ~/git/vendor/enigmacurry/d.rymcg.tech
 make htpasswd
 ```